bootdotdev/blog/content/computer-science/computer-science-for-beginners.md

 ### A sneak peek beyond the basics

-Once you’ve mastered a few basic languages, you can move on to more intermediate languages.
+Once you've mastered a few basic languages, you can move on to more intermediate languages.
 Remember, these are harder languages, many of them are meant to complement basic programming languages.
 So why talk about it now?
-While it’s good to know what to look forward to in your career, it also gives you an idea of how these languages are interwoven together and build on top of each other to create specialized designs and meet specific needs.
+While it's good to know what to look forward to in your career, it also gives you an idea of how these languages are interwoven together and build on top of each other to create specialized designs and meet specific needs.
 These are just a few samples of intermediate programming languages that are out there:

 * C++ is considered to be one of the harder languages to learn.
-It’s an extension of the ‘C’ language, that is used for high-performance applications.
+It's an extension of the 'C' language, that is used for high-performance applications.
 * R is specifically designed to perform statistics work across large datasets.
 (Not to be confused with Ruby, which is a general purpose language).
 * Swift is another general purpose, multiple paradigm language developed by Apple that is mainly used for iOS and macOS.
 * PHP is general-purpose scripting language that is geared for web development.
-* SQL is a domain-specific language that’s designed for managing data in database management systems.
+* SQL is a domain-specific language that's designed for managing data in database management systems.
 * Kotlin is cross-platform language that interoperates with Java.
 It is widely used for creating mobile apps on Android systems.
 * Matlab is a multiparadigm programming language that allows for matrix manipulations, plotting of functions and data, and uses matrix math and array orientation that makes it easy to learn for scientists and engineers; though it is not open-source, as users need to buy licenses to access it.
 * TypeScript is an open-source language provided by Microsoft that builds on top of JavaScript.
 It aim to make the JS developer experience better.